HamzaQahoush/Reading-notes-301/Read10.md

 #### Tools to avoid runtime errors :
 • quokka to evaluate your code as you type

 • eslint to make sure your style guide is consistency and it will grab you an error or two along the way and

 • type script

+#### Conclusion
+Being able to read error messages and practising debugging is one of  biggest weapons has a developer, we need to do it frequently and with enough time we  will notice a great decrease in the time you spend on each error that you find along the way.